marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 This document specifies how to extend the Address Resolution Protocol (ARP) Proxy
-{{-peering-evpn-arp-proxy}} functionality to allow deployment of IPv6 next hops for IPv4 NLRIs {{-bgp-mixed-nh}}, without the need to assign public IPv4 addresses to any of the BGP speakers.
+{{-peering-evpn-arp-proxy}} functionality to allow deployment of IPv6 next hops for IPv4 NLRIs {{-bgp-mixed-nh}}, without the need to assign public IPv4 addresses to any of the BGP speakers at IXPs.

 This document does not cover IPv6 NLRIs with IPv4 next hops.